Support us! GearJunkie may earn a small commission from affiliate links in this article. Learn More

 Backpacking Lanterns

 Don’t count out candle- or isobutane-powered lanterns on your backpacking excursions, either.
-Both the UCO Candle Lantern and Snow Peak GigaPower lanterns are minimal enough to not be a boat anchor in your pack, and operate with fuels you’re likely already bringing along.
+Both the UCO Candle Lantern and Snow Peak GigaPower lanterns are minimal enough not to be a boat anchor in your pack, and operate with fuels you’re likely already bringing along.
 We’ve often enjoyed the natural flicker of a flame over an LED when deep in the backcountry, and these lanterns easily make the cut in our packing lists.

 Battery Life and Types